Occupational Therapy Professional Practice 2 PG (10416.1)

 This unit involves professional placements and therefore, additional student responsibilities are required in addition to those described in this section.
 Work-place learning requires strict adherence to professional practice principles and ethics.
 Client/patient confidentiality must always be maintained (see site specific policies), including for assessment items such as reports or essays.
 The professional nature of this unit also requires 100% participation at all learning activities (lectures, practicals etc. if scheduled – see section 3) for the successful completion of this unit (also see section 6c).
 If attendance requirements cannot be satisfied (e.g. timetable clash), it is required that you meet with your Course Convener.

 1. Occupational therapy requires manual handling.
-You will be taught the correct way to perform manual handling and should use the principles at all times to prevent injury to yourself or your client.
+You must complete the online manual handling module and any training specified by your placement and should use the principles at all times to prevent injury to yourself or your client.
 If you have any injury that may affect your capacity to perform manual handling skills you are required to notify the unit convener at the commencement of the semester.
 If you obtain a new injury during the course of the semester that may affect your capacity to perform manual handling skills you are required to notify the unit convener prior to the next practical class.
 In the event of an injury being obtained during the practice of skills in class you are required to notify the unit convener within 24 hours of the event and complete a UC incident form.

 3. As this is an industry based unit, students will be expected to conform to individual workplace policies and procedures.